 Your New Favorite Healthy-ish Cocktail of the Summer

-That’s why Chef Jenny concocted a seasonal, dangerously tasty strawberry-rhubarb shrub — serve with your spirit of choice or a splash of soda water on ice, and feel good about your beverage choice this Memorial Day.
+That’s why Chef Jenny concocted a seasonal, dangerously tasty strawberry-rhubarb shrub — serve with your spirit of choice or a splash of soda water on ice, and feel good about your beverage choice this summer.

 For the drinking vinegar base

 - 8 ounces strawberries, rinsed, hulled and chopped

 - 8 ounces rhubarb, cleaned, leaves removed and thinly sliced

 - ½ cup light brown sugar

 - ¾ cup granulated sugar